VittorioGiammarino/Learning-from-humans-combining-imitation-and-deep-on-policy-reinforcement-learning-to-accomplish-su/README.md

-# READ ME

-## Code used for the paper Learning from humans: combining imitation and deep reinforcement learning to accomplish human-level performance on a virtual foraging task
+## Code used for the paper *Learning from humans: combining imitation and deep reinforcement learning to accomplish human-level performance on a virtual foraging task*

 ### Please cite the paper if you used this code or any of its components